 Is this accurate?
 Well… not really.
 I mean, Ring’s monitoring is cheap – and compared to a $60/month subscription then yes it is accurate, but this ignores the fact that ADT’s subscription includes the alarm system for free, whilst you have to pay for it with Ring.

 The best comparison is to include the alarm system cost as well, and compare it to ADT’s “Total Protection” plan since this doesn’t just rely on a landline connection for your alarm system.

-CPI are similar, although their monthly costs are slightly lower than ADT ($39.99/month for their Essentials Plus package) but the initial security system must be purchased and this can cost $499 or more, meaning the comparison becomes:
+The costs for CPI Security System are similar, although their monthly costs are slightly lower than ADT ($39.99/month for their Essentials Plus package).
+However the initial security system must be purchased and this can cost $499 or more, meaning the comparison becomes: